Bocconi-StatCSPhD-CS1-2023/FastLDA_SparseLDA/README.md

 #w: Unique word ID corresponding to the word at position "g"
 #Rw: Number of repetitions of word "w" in document "d"
 ```
  Each of the d-elements is a vector containing the allocated indexes and number of repetitions for each word in a single document.
+Training and testing corpuses are also defined; the training ratio is choice of the implementer (in my code it is 0.85).
  # Definition of Variables
  Before running LDA, define:
  ```julia